oscarlai1998/tp/docs/team/oscarlai1998.md

 ___
 ### Contributions beyond the project team

-- Performed bug hunting on such as [All-in-OneNUS](https://github.com/AY2021S2-CS2113-T09-3/tp).
-- Recommended possible fixes for bug found on other products.
+- Performed bug hunting on such as [All-in-OneNUS](https://github.com/AY2021S2-CS2113-T09-3/tp) and recommended possible fixes for bugs found.
 - Reviewed User Guide and Developer Guide for other teams and provided constructive suggestions for improvement.